DDNvR/ebooks/security/Big_Books/big_book_of_windows_hacks/readme.md

-big book of windows hacks
+big book of windows hacks || big files ...

-//compress large files ...
+... to look in a archive

+zcat archive.tar

+... to compress a large file for github limit

-tar -czvf - /path/to/files | split -b 10M - archive.tar.gz
+tar -czvf - /path/to/files | split -b 40M - archive.tar.gz

 Will give you a number of files:

 archive.tar.gzaa

 archive.tar.gzab

 ...
 Which then can be uncompressed with:

 cat archive.tar.* | tar -xzvf -